MichaelGGeoda/MichaelGGeoda/README.md

 - 👋 Hi, I’m @MichaelGGeoda
-- 👀 I’m interested in GIS, NLP, Documents processing
+- 👀 I’m interested in GIS, NLP, Documents processing, ML and AI

 <!---
 MichaelGGeoda/MichaelGGeoda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.